lhearachel/dotfiles/README.md

 ### Wayland Compositor: `hyprland`

 I started using this when I spun up an Arch machine and haven't found a strong reason to switch to a different compositor.
+Some additional dotfiles for my specific desktop environment are included for:

+- `fontconfig` - Default system fonts
+- `mako` - Notification daemon
+- `rofi` - Application launcher
+- `wallpaper` - Just my wallpaper 😁
+- `waybar` - System panels
+- `wlogout` - Logout and shutdown menu